mschickinger/TMFM/README.md

 script is missing from the repository.
 I may have overlooked something when I put it together and whatever is missing will probably be buried somewhere else.

-For further details, please see the individual folders' readme files.
+For further details, please see the readme files in the individual folders.

 --------
 Matthias Schickinger, October 2020.